MDeus-ai/MDeus-ai/README.md

 - 👋 Hi, I’m Muhumuza Deus 🇺🇬
 - 👀 I’m interested in Machine learning & Space
 - 🌱 I’m currently learning Machine learning soon transitioning to deep learning
 - 💞️ I’m looking to collaborate on a machine learning project
-- 📫 How to reach me
+-
 - ⚡ Fun fact: ...
 Did you know that except the core, the second hottest layer of the sun is its outer layer also known as the corona surface

 <!---